 - What wildlife lives in and around South Wales’ largest natural lake

 - The rare plant species that grow in Llangorse Lake

-The Welsh Crannog Centre provides you with a brief journey back into Crannog time, a worthwhile visit for anybody who has an interest in Welsh history, culture, archaeology, wildlife and plant-life.
+The Welsh Crannog Centre provides you with a brief journey back into Crannog time, a worthwhile visit for anybody who has an interest in Welsh history, culture, archeology, wildlife and plant-life.

 History of the Crannog